graymauser/btcposbal2csv/readme.md

 #### Converting to RIPEMD160
 Per request, I'm adding script which is able to convert BTC address to RIPEMD160 representation.
-BTC address must be in fist column, RIPEMD160 is added to csv.
+BTC address must be in first column, RIPEMD160 is added to csv.
 Output goes to stdout.

 Example:
 ```